 2.2 Geldards LLP is committed to providing high quality legal advice and client care.
 If you are unhappy about any aspect of the service you have received or about a bill, please contact the partner responsible for the overall supervision of your matter.
 If that partner cannot resolve the issue to your satisfaction or you would prefer to raise the issue with someone other than the supervising partner, please contact either Jeff Pearson, our Chief Executive, at Capital Quarter No. 4, Tyndall Street, Cardiff CF10 4BZ (telephone number 02920 238239, email email@example.com) or David Williams, our Chairman, at The Arc, Enterprise Way, Nottingham NG2 1EN (telephone number 0115 983 3650, email firstname.lastname@example.org) so that your concern can be fully investigated.
 We have a procedure in place which details how we handle complaints – please see a copy of our Complaints Policy here.

 2.3 We have eight weeks to consider your complaint.
 If we have not resolved it within this time or if you are not satisfied with our handling of your complaint, you may be able to ask the Legal Ombudsman to consider the complaint.
 However, the Legal Ombudsman only deals with complaints by individuals, very small businesses and certain other organisations.
 The Ombudsman can be contacted at PO BOX 6806, Wolverhampton WV1 9WJ (telephone 0300 555 0333, email email@example.com).
 You need to refer your complaint to the Legal Ombudsman within six months of receiving our final written response about the complaint.
-Also, the Legal Ombudsman will generally only look at complaints that are referred to it within six years of the problem occurring or three years from the time you became aware of the problem (if the problem occurred more than six years ago).
+Also, the Legal Ombudsman will generally only look at complaints that are referred to it within one year of the act or omission about which you are concerned or within one year of your realising there was a concern.